davisusanibar/nodejs_apps_to_docker_balanced/README.md

 [myusertest@vm14 nodejs_apps_to_docker_balanced]$ curl localhost:32768/bluegreen
 Hello world to test blue green deployment!!
 Server: ::, Port: 8080
 ```
-, but if we call to my Nginx Proxy pass, it is not resolved, the request :
+, but if we call to my Nginx Proxy pass, it is not resolved, but the request is arrived to the container as we could see:
 ```yaml
 [myusertest@vm14 nodejs_apps_to_docker_balanced]$ curl localhost:80/bluegreen
 <html>